Zero Cost EMI Offer available on cart value above INR 5,000 on select cards. T&C apply. Check details on the payment window.

 • Enjoy the flexibility of taking your memory to an Intel or AMD build and avoid buying platform specific memory

-Fun facts on Intel® XMP and AMD EXPO:
+Intel® XMP and AMD EXPO comparison facts

 XMP is a feature of select Intel CPUs and it stands for Extreme Memory Profile.
 It allows users to overclock DDR4/DDR5 memory modules to enhance gaming performance specific to Intel systems.
-EXPO™ is a feature of select AMD CPUs and it stands for Extended Profiles for Overclocking.
-It allows users to overclock DDR5 memory modules to enhance gaming performance specific to AMD systems.

 Crucial is the only memory brand that supports both Intel® XMP 3.0 and AMD EXPO™ on the same module, so users don't have to buy different memory for their builds.
-So, users can buy our DDR5 memory without having to worry about being locked into an Intel-exclusive or AMD-exclusive system for the future9.
+Users can buy our DDR5 memory without having to worry about being locked into an Intel-exclusive or AMD-exclusive system for the future9.

-Despite claiming to be JEDEC-standard memory are you wondering why does Crucial DDR5 memory support Intel® XMP 3.0 and AMD EXPO™?
-Short answer: To enable users to easily recover suppressed memory speeds.
-Long answer: Memory speed is not controlled exclusively by the module itself but also by the internal memory controller (IMC) in the CPU and BIOS/firmware in the motherboard.
-That said, in certain memory configurations, users may notice their system downclocking to lower memory speeds.
-Downclocking of memory speeds leads to lower bandwidth and in turn a substantial hit to your system performance.
-This could be a huge dissatisfaction for users when they find out after setting up or assembling the entire system together or when their memory needs changes and going through a memory upgrade.
-If and when that happens, users can easily recover memory performance9, 17 back to its rated speeds by turning on the pre-defined memory profile (either XMP 3.0 or AMD EXPO™) that ships with every Crucial DDR5 desktop memory and voila!
-Below tables show how performance recovery works using Crucial DDR5 desktop memory works for the latest Intel and AMD based platforms compared to the competition without the feature.
+Long answer: Memory speed is not controlled exclusively by the module itself, but also by the internal memory controller (IMC) in the CPU and BIOS/firmware in the motherboard.
+That said, users may notice their system downclocking to lower memory speeds in certain memory configurations.
+Downclocking of memory speeds leads to lower bandwidth and a substantial hit to your system performance.
+This could be a huge dissatisfaction for users when they find out after setting up or assembling their entire system or when going through a memory upgrade.
+When that happens, users can easily recover memory performance9 back to its rated speeds by turning on the pre-defined memory profile (either XMP 3.0 or AMD EXPO™) that ships with every Crucial DDR5 desktop memory.

-For 12th Gen Intel Core based system and DDR5-4800 memory (max.
+For 12th Gen Intel Core-based system and DDR5-4800 memory (max.
 CPU supported memory speed):

 Memory Slots Available